tegorman13/Representation_Study/docs/manuscript/output/manuscript_hugo.md

 ### Participants

 We implemented our task and surveys on Qualtrics, and recruited participants through Amazon Mechanical Turk.
-In Experiment 1, 252 participants were initially recruited.
-Data from 17 participants were corrupted due to experimenter error, and six participants were excluded due to deviant performance on the task, resulting in a final sample of 229 participants (146 males, 92 females, 1 not specified).
+In Experiment 1, 235 participants were initially recruited.
+Data from six participants were excluded due to deviant performance on the task, resulting in a final sample of 229 participants (146 males, 92 females, 1 not specified).
 The average age of participants was 34.3 years (SD = 10.2).
 Most participants (76%) reported using a calculator to complete the task.

 ### Materials and Design

 The study employed a mixed design with reference class (kWh, percentage, USD) as a between-subjects factor and state/family scenario as a within-subjects factor.
 Each participant completed energy reduction planning tasks for two different states (i.e., family scenarios), with state order counterbalanced across participants.
 The family scenarios featured four households in different climate regions: Texas (Smith family) and California (Adams family) representing warm climates, and Colorado (Wells family) and Massachusetts (Davis family) representing cold climates.
 Average utility use data for each state was obtained from the CITE SOURCE FOR STATE AVGS?
-Participants also completed an 8-item questionnaire assessing participants' knowledge of energy consumption and conversion (DeWaters & Powers, 2011), and a question indicating whether they used a calculator for the task.
+Participants also completed an 8-item questionnaire assessing their knowledge of energy consumption and conversion (DeWaters & Powers, 2011), and a question indicating whether they used a calculator for the task.

 ### Procedure

 Participants were provided with energy usage data for two hypothetical families and tasked with creating action plans to meet specified energy reduction goals.
-These goals were implementing by allocating usage across five appliance categories: heating, cooling, water heating, refrigerator, and other appliances (e.g., TV, lighting).
-Participants were informed at the start of the task that they would be presented with tables of detailed energy usage data for each family, and that they would have to create 2 action plans for each of the families.
-Each action plan goal was implemented by allocating usage across five appliance categories: heating, cooling, water heating, refrigerator, and other appliances (e.g., TV, lighting, washer/dryer).For each family scenario, participants were shown a table containing the families utility usage from the prior year, alongside the state averages for each appliance category (see <a href="#fig-task" class="quarto-xref">Figure 1</a>).
+Participants were informed at the start of the study that they would be presented with tables of detailed energy usage data for each family, and that they would have to create 2 action plans for each of the families.
+Each action plan goal was implemented by allocating usage across five appliance categories: heating, cooling, water heating, refrigerator, and other appliances (e.g., TV, lighting, washer/dryer).
+For each family scenario, participants were shown a table containing the family's utility usage from the prior year, alongside the state averages for each appliance category (see <a href="#fig-task" class="quarto-xref">Figure 1</a>).
 For each scenario, participants were asked to create two possible action plans to achieve the target reduction in total household energy usage .
-Depending on their reference class condition, the target reduction amount presented either in kilowatt-hours (kWh), as a percentage of total household usage, or in U.S. dollars.
+Depending on their reference class condition, the target reduction amount was presented either in kilowatt-hours (kWh), as a percentage of total household usage, or in U.S. dollars.
 In all conditions, the target reduction was equivalent to a 15% reduction in total household kWh.
+For example, ... .

 <img src="./assets/images/wells10e_pub.png" id="fig-task"
-alt="Figure 1: Example energy planning task trial.
-Participants saw a table with a family’s previous year electricity usage (here for the Wells family in Colorado) and were asked to allocate energy usage to meet a 15% reduction goal.
-The format of the reduction goal was manipulated to be either a percentage (15% given as goal reduction), kilowatt hours (5965 kWh given), or USD ($656).
-Participants in the USD condition were provided with the conversion rate between kwH and USD." />
+alt="Figure 1: Example energy planning task trial" />

+## Measures

 ## Results

-### Data Analysis

 All preprocessing and analyses were carried out in R (Team, 2020) and the Tidyverse package (Wickham et al., 2019).
 Mixed Bayesian regressions were fit using the brms package (Bürkner, 2017), with participants and family scenario (states) set as random effects.